piegope/doc/docs/en/kb/general-knowledge-base/how-to-clear-browser-local-storage/clear-safari-local-storage.md

 ---
-title: Clear Safari Local Storage
+title: Clear Safari's local storage
 description: Follow the steps to clear your local storage in the Safari browser.
 keywords:
 - Local storage